| - Free E-Book - Continued -

 THIS "monopoly" "has it's bluff in" on virtually all of "western

-civilization"; because THIS "monopoly" is not so much in "the
+civilization"; because THIS "monopoly" is not just in "the

-marketplace" as in the "mental conditioning" of "the masses", who
+marketplace".
+It's even more so in the "mental conditioning" of

-see it as the only "scientific" option.
-(We'll get to that fallacy
+"the masses", who see it as the only "scientific" option.
+(We'll get

-later.)
-To many --- even though most might deny it --- it is
+to that fallacy later.)
+To many --- even though most might deny it

-"sacred"; and rejection of it in any way is "sacrilege".
-(Hence the
+--- it is "sacred"; and rejection of it in any way is "sacrilege".

-advice at the beginning of each of these chapters: "Don't make a
+(Hence the advice at the beginning of each of these chapters:

 The prevailing misconception held by most people --- IF THEY EVEN